Risk Estimate under a Time-Varying Autoregressive Model for Data-Driven Reproduction Number Estimation: Introduction

-Section~\ref{sec:model} first proposes a formal description of a new class of models, namely the generalized \emph{nonstationary autoregressive models}, providing a general framework encompassing Model~\eqref{eq:model_epi}; then the variational framework is leveraged to design estimators of generalized nonstationary autoregressive models unknown parameters under several commonly encountered noise distributions.
-The proposed original autoregressive Stein paradigm is developed in Section~\ref{sec:cure}; a novel Stein's-type lemma is first derived in Section~\ref{ssec:A-lemma} for generalized nonstationary autoregressive models involving Poisson noise, and then used to derive a prediction and an estimation unbiased risk estimators in Section~\ref{ssec:apure}; finally Finite Differences and Monte Carlo strategies are implemented to yield tractable \emph{Autoregressive Poisson Unbiased Risk Estimates}.
+Section~\ref{sec:model} first proposes a formal description of the generalized \emph{time-varying autoregressive models} considered, providing a general framework encompassing Model~\eqref{eq:model_epi}; then the variational framework is leveraged to design estimators of generalized time-varying autoregressive models unknown parameters under several commonly encountered noise distributions.
+The proposed original autoregressive Stein paradigm is developed in Section~\ref{sec:cure}; a novel Stein's-type lemma is first derived in Section~\ref{ssec:A-lemma} for generalized time-varying autoregressive models involving Poisson noise, and then used to derive a prediction and an estimation unbiased risk estimators in Section~\ref{ssec:apure}; finally Finite Differences and Monte Carlo strategies are implemented to yield tractable \emph{Autoregressive Poisson Unbiased Risk Estimates}.
 The accuracy of the derived risk estimates is supported by intensive numerical simulations on synthetic data, presented in Section~\ref{sec:numerical}.
 Then, in Section~\ref{sec:covid}, a novel \emph{weekly scaled Poisson} epidemiological model, accounting more precisely for the intrinsic variability of the pathogen propagation while being robust to administrative noise, is introduced.
 Finally, the Autoregressive Poisson Unbiased Risk Estimate is particularized to this new model to design an original data-driven COVID-19 reproduction number estimator, which is exemplified on real data from different countries worldwide and at different pandemic stages.